 Gravity boots are a unique type of shoe that allows you to safely invert from a pull-up bar, inversion bar, or similar support—designed to support your ankles and calves securely.
 The back of the boot has a sturdy hook designed to keep you hanging in the air.

 Aside from standard pull-ups bars, many inversion gravity boots brands have custom bars explicitly designed for use with their products.
-Some boots include a custom bar while other bars sold separately.
+Some boots include a custom bar, while other bars are sold separately.

 Of course, you don’t have to “hang out.”
-There are a wide variety of inverted exercises available you can perform to strengthen your entire body.
+There is a wide variety of inverted workouts available you can perform to strengthen your entire body.
 Pull-ups, twists, and other activities take on a whole new level of effectiveness when performed while doing inversion therapy.

 Both gravity boots and inversion tables allow you to hang upside down safely.
 People who prefer gravity boots are generally looking for a way to be more active while inverted.
 Plus, gravity boots take up less space.

-Although they may have started life as a fitness fad, gravity boots are a legitimate form of exercise.
-It doesn’t only help your back, but there are other benefits as well:
+Although they may have started life as a fitness fad, gravity boots are legitimate equipment to help with your inversion exercise.
+Inversion workouts don’t only help your back, but there are other benefits as well:

 Many people are initially reluctant to try inversion therapy.
 If you’ve never hung upside-down for an extended period, the process can seem a bit unnatural and even intimidating.

 Most people are driven to inversion exercise by persistent, chronic backache.
 Treating back issues are tricky because there are so many potential causes.

 The good news is gravity boots can help reduce many different types of back problems.
-Regular use of inversion therapy helps decompress the spine, which alleviates pain from injuries, poor posture, and other causes.
+Doing inversion therapy regularly helps decompress the spine, alleviating pain from injuries, poor posture, muscle spasms, and other causes.

 Improved Spine Strength

 On-going backache often grows worse over time.
 Without treatment, many people alter their posture to feel more comfortable.
 Unfortunately, slouching and other poor postures end up making it worse over time.